facebook/docusaurus/website/docs/lifecycle-apis.md

 ## `async loadContent()`

-Plugins should fetch from data sources (filesystem, remote API, etc)
+Plugins should use this lifecycle to fetch from data sources (filesystem, remote API, headless CMS, etc).

 ## `async contentLoaded({content, actions})`

-Plugins should use the data loaded in `loadContent` and construct the pages/routes that consume the data.
+Plugins should use the data loaded in `loadContent` and construct the pages/routes that consume the loaded data.

 ### `content`

-`contentLoaded` will be called _after_ `loadContent` is done, the return of which passed to `contentLoaded` as `content`.
+`contentLoaded` will be called _after_ `loadContent` is done, the return value of `loadContent()` will be passed to `contentLoaded` as `content`.

 ### `actions`

-`actions` contain two functions,
+`actions` contain two functions:

 - `addRoute(config: RouteConfig): void`
 - `createData(name: string, data: Object): Promise<string>`

-where `RouteConfig` is an object with the necessary data to configure a route to add a page:
+where `RouteConfig` is an object with the necessary data to configure a route to add to the website:

 ```js
 interface RouteConfig {